nginxinc/kubernetes-ingress/docs/content/configuration/ingress-resources/basic-configuration.md

 weight: 1600
 ---

-This document showss a basic Ingress resource definition which load balances requests for two services as part of a single application.
+This document shows a basic Ingress resource definition which load balances requests for two services as part of a single application.

 ```yaml
 apiVersion: networking.k8s.io/v1